 Grab Pastel de Nata

-One more thing about you just can’t forget during your one day in Porto – grab delicious Pastel de Nata, a traditional Portuguese egg custard tart.
+One more thing you just can’t forget during your one day in Porto – grab delicious Pastel de Nata, a traditional Portuguese egg custard tart.
 Or two, or ten of them.
 If you wanna learn more about them, and find out where to eat the best ones visit Carolin’s guide post to Pastel de Nata Cafes in Porto.
+You can also take part in DELICIOUS Pastel de Nata Pastry-Making Workshops and take that knowledge back home.
+Yummy!

 How to get to Porto, Portugal?

 Porto is located about, 60km from Braga, 75km from Viana do Castelo, 85km from Ponte de Lima, and 315km from Lisbon.
-The most convenient way to get to Porto is by car, bus, or train.
+The most convenient way to get to the city is by car, bus, or train.

 There are a lot of paid parking lots in Porto.
 We left our car in Parque Ponte Luis I parking lot, in Vila Nova de Gaia.
 It’s located in a very convenient place and is fairly cheap.